lucascolley/lucascolley.github.io/lucascolley/content/_index.md

 *-- Gil Scott-Heron, [Whitey on the Moon]*

+> If we can find the money to kill people,
+> we can find the money to help people.

+*-- Tony Benn*

 > If you have a verbal commitment to democracy,
 > you got a real big problem justifying capitalism.